DeepRank/iScore/README.md

 ### Example 2.
 Train your own model

-To train the model simply go to your `train` subdirectory and type:
+To train the model simply go to your `train` subfolder and type:

 ```bash
 # Without MPI